 DALLAS – A military official is recommending that an Army psychiatrist stand trial and face the death penalty for last year's fatal shooting rampage at Fort Hood, a defense attorney said Wednesday.

 Col. James Pohl, who oversaw the recent military court hearing for Maj.
 Nidal Hasan, made an initial recommendation that he be court-martialed on 13 counts of premeditated murder and 32 counts of attempted premeditated murder, his lead defense attorney, John Galligan, told The Associated Press.

 Pohl submitted his report Tuesday, but Army officials refused to disclose it.
-Galligan said he received Pohl's recommendation Wednesday, and a Fort Hood spokesman confirmed later in the day that Pohl found "probable cause" from the hearing to support a capital murder case.
+Galligan said he received Pohl's recommendation Wednesday, and a Fort Hood spokesman said military attorneys may release Pohl's report later in the day.

-Pohl's recommendation was sent to another high-ranking Army official.
+Pohl's recommendation will be sent to another high-ranking Army official.
 If that officer agrees with Pohl, the final decision on whether Hasan will stand trial on those charges rests with a commanding general.

 Galligan said he has not reviewed Pohl's full report but plans to file objections.

 "I doubt it will matter because the full weight of the Army is behind this case," Galligan told the AP from his office near the sprawling Army post, about 130 miles southwest of Dallas.

 Army officials have not said whether they would seek the death penalty if the case goes to trial.

 Pohl oversaw the Article 32 hearing, held to determine if charges move forward in military court.
 The hearing began last month, and more than two dozen soldiers wounded in the Nov.
 5, 2009, shooting testified, some through live video links from Iraq and Afghanistan.
 After a three-week break, the hearing resumed Monday and then ended after the defense chose not to present any evidence.